kelsieflynn/automythserver/README.md

 *I'm working to improve the markdown language here for readability.

-Note all files here are currently being called in scripts.
+Not all files here are currently being called in scripts.
 Some are just stubs or templates intended for future use.